New Zealand passes drug-checking law | english.lokmat.com

 New Zealand passes drug-checking law

-New Zealand Health Minister Andrew Little said drug-checking services will continue to operate legally at festivals, pop-up clinics, university orientation and other places this summer and beyond thanks to a law passed on Tuesday.
+Wellington, Nov 23 New Zealand Health Minister Andrew Little on Tuesday said drug-checking services will continue to operate legally at festivals, pop-up clinics, university orientation and other places this summer and beyond after a law was passed earlier in the day.

-The services have been legal since last summer under temporary legislation that expires next month.
+The services have been legal since last summer under temporary legislation that expires next month, reports Xinhua news agency.

 "This legislation is about keeping people safe," he said, adding that the current drug-checking services have detected and intercepted potentially deadly substances circulating in the community.